API reference

 DuplicatedNoNeed(x, ∂f_∂x)

 Like Duplicated, except also specifies that Enzyme may avoid computing the original result and only compute the derivative values.
+This creates opportunities for improved performance.

 This should only be used if x is a write-only variable.
 Otherwise, if the differentiated function stores values in x and reads them back in subsequent computations, using DuplicatedNoNeed may result in incorrect derivatives.
 In particular, DuplicatedNoNeed should not be used for preallocated workspace, even if the user might not care about its final value, as marking a variable as NoNeed means that reads from the variable are now undefined.